‘No Exit’ stars Haysbert, Ramirez on new and old roles

 Review-Journal: Dennis, you’re 6-feet-5, an athlete, and can play intimidating like no one else.
 Yet, you bring a unique sense of calmness and confidence to your role in “No Exit.”
 Was that a challenge?

-Danny, you got to unleash a new side that audiences haven’t seen you do.
+Danny, you got to unleash a new side that audiences haven’t seen.
 You come in as charming and get dark.
 How challenging was it to explore those different sides?

 Ramirez: “I think a big portion of that throwing down was the two weeks I had to spend in quarantine after I landed in New Zealand to film this movie.
 It was a lot of alone time and I got to ruminate.
 I ground it down in my stomach and let it cook it up.
 By the time we came to film, it all came out.